bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

     autoFeedbackHandler: async (promptMessage, handlers) => {
       // This opens your custom UI
       customFeedbackCollection({
-        // The question configured in the Reflag UI for the feature
+        // The question configured in the Reflag UI for the flag
         question: promptMessage.question,
         // When the user successfully submits feedback data.
         // Use this instead of `reflagClient.feedback()`, otherwise